Why is it important to build a connection?

 How do you know when to help?

 Every child is different.
-Some want help at first and others don’t.
+Some want help at first, and others don’t.
 The tricky part is knowing when to step in and when to step back.
 Your job is to stay in tune with your child’s feelings.
-If you are going to a new place, he might tightly grip on your hand.
-When a child is exploring on a playground, he may run back to you for reassurance if something scary or unsettling happens, or perhaps just to check in with you.
+If you are going to a new place, he might tightly grip your hand.
+When a child is exploring on a playground, he may run back to you for reassurance if something scary or unsettling happens or perhaps to check in with you.
 The best thing you can do is comfort him, listen carefully to his words, and give him time to recover.
-Before you know it he will be off playing again.
+Before you know it, he will be off playing again.

 Helpful parenting tips

 Build a connection with your child that he can always count on!

 - When a child knows you’ll be there, he’ll feel secure.

 - When a child feels secure, he’ll be ready to explore.